News Values in Journalism Definition Types and Examples

 10 Genuineness News Value

 Genuine news means an authentic story collected from a trustworthy source.
-People always want to know the facts of the news.
-The audience determines the authenticity of the news through the genuine witness and trustworthy source of the news.
+People always want to know the facts about the news.
+The audience determines the authenticity of the news through the genuineness of the witness and the trustworthiness of the source.

-For example, according to the WHO, 192 million people have been affected by the coronavirus, and 4.13 people have died.
-Most people will believe this news as the World Health Organization (WHO) disseminates the information via press conferences.
+For example, according to the WHO, 192 million people have been affected by the coronavirus, and 4.13 million people have died.
+Most people will believe this news because the World Health Organization (WHO) disseminates it through press conferences.

-In conclusion, every reporter needs to follow these four significant elements to make the news more attractive to the audience.
+In conclusion, every reporter needs to follow these four key elements to make the news more engaging for the audience.

 12. Negativeness

-Negative news spreads faster than positive.
+Negative news spreads faster than positive news.
 People discuss and share adverse events more than ordinary news.
-Negative news occurs for a short-term period than positive news.
-Netizens share this type of news on social media excessively.
+Negative news occurs for a shorter period than positive news.
+Netizens share this type of news excessively on social media.
 Therefore, negative news goes viral quickly.
-Online newspapers disseminate negative news and social media are a common source of them.
+Online newspapers disseminate negative news, and social media is a common source of it.
 The easy accessibility of social media and the publishing of user-generated content significantly encouraged people to spread fake news.

 For example, “Katie Price arrested on suspicion of ‘drink driving’ and taken to hospital after crash.”